adaltas/node-nikita/src/docker/unpause.coffee.md

 # `nikita.docker.unpause(options, [callback])`

-Unpause all processes within a container
+Unpause all processes within a container.

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `container` (string)
-  Name/ID of the container. __Mandatory__
+  Name/ID of the container, required.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, required if using docker-machine.

 ## Callback parameters

 * `err`
   Error object if any.
-* `executed`
+* `status`
-  if command was executed
+  True if container was unpaused.

 ## Example